Soliders-in-Arms-Arma-3-Group/sia3f/addons/configuration/README.md

 This module's custom macros are defined here.
 They cannot be used outside of this module.

 ### SET_CONFIG(section,var,value)
 Sets the [mission config value](https://community.bistudio.com/wiki/set3DENMissionAttribute) of a variable.
+Should be followed by ``do3DENAction "MissionSave";`` in order to actually save the value.
+Using ``GET_CONFIG`` on the variable without first saving will return the old value.

 |Parameter|Description|
 |-|-|